 Comprádmela = Buy it to me (you guys)

-– “Tú” commands will often get a graphical accent when adding pronouns, specially when the resulting word is rather long.
-The accent will be above the third or fourth vowel (counting from right to left).
+– “Tú” commands often get a an accent mark when attaching pronouns to them, specially when the resulting word is rather long.
+The accent mark is on the third or fourth vowel (counting from right to left).

-– “Vosotros” commands will get a graphical accent when (and only when) there are two pronouns attached.
-And it will go above the third vowel (counting from right to left)
+– “Vosotros” commands get an accent mark when (and only when) there are two pronouns attached.
+It is on the third vowel (counting from right to left)

-If you give a command to “vosotros” using a reflexive verb (and thus, attaching the pronoun “os” at the end), the verb loses its final “d”.
-Examples:
+If we give a command to “vosotros” and we attach a pronoun «os» at the end, the verb loses its final “d”.

-Levantaos = Get up (you guys) – Not “levantados”.
-Again, loses the “d”
+Levantaos = Get up (you guys) – Not “